amulyasharma27797/kafka-python/README.md

-# KAFA-PYTHON BASICS SCRIPT
+# KAFKA-PYTHON BASICS SCRIPT
-This is the ```KAFA-PYTHON BASICS``` script.
+This is the ```KAFKA-PYTHON BASICS``` script.
 This service is made using python and kakfa and is used to have a basic understading of how python & kafka can work together via docker.

 ## Getting Started
  **Steps to get started**